bear148/Bearbones-Shell/README.md

 - ```todo```:       Shows my current to-do list
 - ```info```:       Shows some extra info

-Bearbones currently work with almost every single command that comes with linux.
+Bearbones currently works with almost every single command that comes with linux.
 The only commands that don't work are ```vim```, ```neofetch```, and some others.
 I have not yet tested all of them yet.